jamescherti/easysession.el/README.md

 - EasySession is designed for loading, saving, and switching entire sessions, while Activities focuses on managing "activities" and allows for multiple activities within a single session.
 - EasySession supports restoring indirect buffers, whereas Activities does not.
 - EasySession allows you to choose whether to restore the geometry (position, width, and height) of your frames.
-- EasySession relies on built-in Emacs functions for saving and loading frames and tab-bar tabs, ensuring compatibility and support from Emacs developers.
-In contrast, Activities uses custom functions, such as those for restoring the tab-bar.
+- EasySession relies on Emacs built-in functions for saving and restoring frames and tab-bar tabs (the built-in `frameset` package).
+Activities uses the built-in bookmark system to save and restore buffers and tabs.
-- EasySession is customizable.
-Users can implement their own handlers to manage non-file-backed buffers, enabling the creation of custom functions for restoring such buffers.

 ### Why not use one of the other third-party session packages?